Who Is Julian Assange?

 Assange discovered his passion for computers as a teenager.
 At the age of 16, he got his first computer as a gift from his mother.
 Before long, he developed a talent for hacking into computer systems.
 His 1991 break-in to the master terminal for Nortel, a telecommunications company, got him in trouble.
 Assange was charged with more than 30 counts of hacking in Australia, but he got off the hook with only a fine for damages.

 Assange continued to pursue a career as a computer programmer and software developer.
 An intelligent mind, he studied mathematics at the University of Melbourne.
 He dropped out without finishing his degree, later claiming that he left the university for moral reasons; Assange objected to other students working on computer projects for the military.

 In early December 2010, Assange discovered that he had other legal problems to worry about.
-He had been under investigation by the Swedish police since early August, in connection with two sexual assault cases.
+Since early August, he had been under investigation by the Swedish police for allegations that included two counts of sexual molestation, one count of illegal coercion, and one count of rape.
 After a European Arrest Warrant was issued by Swedish authorities on December 6, Assange turned himself in to the London police.

 Following a series of extradition hearings in early 2011 to appeal the warrant, Assange learned on November 2, 2011, that the High Court dismissed his appeal.
 Still on conditional bail, Assange made plans to appeal to the U.K. Supreme Court.